02 Capabilities

 Custom Integrations

 The Clio-to-QuickBooks-to-DocuSign-to-Outlook work that nobody on your IT team is willing to take on.
 The bespoke automations that 50 hours of attorney time per month flow through.
-The edge-case workflows that the off-the-shelf tool doesn't quite cover, and that the vendor's "implementation specialist" has never built.
+The edge-case workflows that the off-the-shelf tools refuse to support.

 • API integrations between practice management, billing, document, and client systems